Xazax-hun/LLVMSummerSchool17/README.md

 Note that, if you are working on lab machines the script already run for you.

-In this repository you will find the instructions and also some patch files that you need to apply on top of clang 4.0.1 in order to be able to get started.
+In this repository, you will find the instructions and also some patch files that you need to apply on top of Clang 4.0.1 in order to be able to get started.

 Enjoy!

 # The Task

-In C++ it is undefined behavior to assing an out of range element to an enum.
+In C++ it is undefined behavior to assign an out of range element to an enum.

 ```c++